DynamoDS/RefineryPrimer/04-sample-workflows/04-02_architectural-workflows/04-02-02_building-positioning-based-on-solar-analysis.md

 ## Visualization

 When geometry is created in Dynamo, often other geometry is needed to facilitate the overall process.
 To ensure the geometry displayed shows the final geometric output, all unnecessary geometry has been switched off.
-Any nodes with the preview switched off will not display the output visually in Refinery.
+Any nodes with the preview switched off will not display the output visually in Generative Design.
 In this case, only the main building and the resulting solar analysis will be visible.
 The solar analysis is represented on the external surfaces of the building as a colored grid of points.
 These points are colored from yellow to red to indicate a low amount of incidence and a amount of incidence respectively.

 ## Evaluators